-Jeannette’s PhD investigated the development of end-user programming for digital home environments.
+Jeannette’s primary research interest concerns ubiquitous computing.
+Her PhD investigated the development of end-user programming for digital home environments.
 The work addressed the challenge of how ordinary non-technical people would be able to make use the ever-increasing range of services available from network and networked devices.
 She developed a novel model which allows non-technical users to “customising” their digital environments by simply demonstrating an example to the system.
 In addition she introduced the concept of “Virtual Appliances”, an approach to enabling end-users to “manufacture” their own bespoke Internet aware personlised “applications”.

-Jeannette’s earlier work involved (then) newly emerging embedded Internet and its applications in which she developed a (then) new type of “Web Appliance” (which is now known as the Internet of Things) that she felt very fortunate and had the privilege of being demonstrated to Her Majesty The Queen, as part of the Essex University’s 40th anniversary celebrations (see more information ).
-Currently Jeannette’s projects concern innovative applications for future smart cities and environments.
+Jeannette’s research contributions have been in the area of smart intelligent environments, end user programming and machine learning with analytics, and applications within: personalised services, smart or assisted living leveraging everyday artefacts and connectivity (Internet of Things).
+Her earlier work involved (then) newly emerging embedded Internet and its applications in which she developed a (then) new type of “Web Appliance” (which is now known as the Internet of Things) that she felt very fortunate and had the privilege of being demonstrated to Her Majesty The Queen, as part of the Essex University’s 40th anniversary celebrations (see more information ).
+Jeannette other research interests include affective computing, digital ecosystems, signals processing and analytics.

 Jeannette lives in United Kingdom.
 She is an academic at the University of East Anglia (UEA).
 Prior to this, Jeannette was an academic at ARU as well as a member of the Institute of Social and Economic Research (ISER).
 Before that, Jeannette was a Senior Research Officer working on a project called PHEN, funded by the UK government, for the Department of Computer Science, at University of Essex.